guilhermevialle/desktop-music-app/README.md

 ## Desktop media player app (Working...)
-This app is made for personal use but feel free to use it =).
+This app was made for personal use but feel free to use it =).
 Remember that it still has many bugs...

 ## Installation